Black Friday: how load balancers power the world’s biggest eCommerce event

 • 40% of people abandon a website that takes more than 3 seconds to load

-Meanwhile, SaleCycle found that 17 percent of shoppers would abandon their cart if they experienced ‘website errors or crashes’.
+Meanwhile, HotJar found that 13 percent of shoppers would abandon their cart if they experienced ‘website errors or crashes’.

 So how do retailers ensure their eCommerce sites don’t end up frustrating consumers during a shopping holiday?